dart-lang/leak_tracker/README.md

 However, the good news is:

-1. Most of disposable Flutter Framework classes are already instrumented.
-So, if your Flutter application manages widgets in a way that creates leaks, the leaks will be caught without additional effort.
+1. Most disposable Flutter Framework classes include instrumentation.
+If how your Flutter app manages widgets results in leaks, Flutter will catch them.

 2. If a leak involves at least one instrumented object, the leak will be caught and all other objects, even non-instrumented, will stop leaking as well.